KennyThomas/SoftwareTestingProject/ProjectTestPlan.md

 ### Methodology
 We will start of testing the navigation of the game.<br> We will see if the player can navigate between pages for example, can the player go from the menu to settings or from menu to the game.
 Once this is finished it will make testing the other parts much easier.<br> After this we will look at the in game features.
 We want to make sure that the assests have the correct z coordinates.
 This needs to be checked to make sure no parts are overlapping.<br> Also we need to test if the player can shoot, once this is complete then hit detection will be the focus.
 We can use log statements to check if the hit detection is working.
 Once we have the player shooting we can then test the enemies.
 We will need to make sure that the enemies are firing with a break inbetween.
 This needs to be done to make sure the enemies are not shooting constantly to give the player a fair chance.
 We can also test to make sure the health system is working and displaying.
-This can be only be done if the hit detection is working first.
+This can only be done if the hit detection is working first.
 The health pickups need to be tested also.
 The pickups need to spawned after a certain period of time.
-We also need to test if the pause menu and see if it works if the player presses the pause button.Thomas will write the test scripts for unit testing.
+We also need to test the pause menu and see if it works, if the player presses the pause button.
+Thomas will write the test scripts for unit testing.

 ## 4.2 System and Integration Testing